Babylon LIRR [Station, Schedule, Parking, Stops & more]

 Babylon LIRR Station Parking Lot 3

-Babylon LIRR Station Parking Lot 3 is located at 51 Sammis Avenue, Babylon, NY, within short walking distance to the Babylon railroad station.
+Babylon LIRR Station Parking Lot 3 is located at 51 Sammis Avenue, Babylon, NY, which is within short walking distance of the Babylon railroad station.
 The Village of Babylon manages this lot, and it’s primarily occupied by visitors passing through the Long Island Rail Road.
-For assistance, call 631-669-1500 for the Village Hall.
+For assistance related to further details, one can reach out by calling on 631-669-1500 for the Village Hall.

 Parking Permit Details

-• Free Periods: Public parking during these hours is free, including weekends and holidays.
+• Public parking is free during enforcement hours, including weekends and holidays.

-• Violations: Unauthorized vehicles during regulation hours can be ticketed or fined.
+• Unauthorised vehicles during operational hours can be ticketed or fined.

 How to Obtain a Permit

-• Eligibility: Parking permits may be requested only by the residents of the Village.
+• Parking permits may be requested only by the residents of the Village.

-• Application Process: Permits can be accessed online from the Village of Babylon website or in person.
+• Permits can be accessed online from the Village of Babylon website or in person.

-• Required Documents: Proof of residency and vehicle registration must usually be displayed.
+• Proof of residency and vehicle registration must usually be displayed.

-• Permit Duration: Permits are good on a calendar-year basis (January 1st – December 31st).
+• Permits are good on a calendar-year basis (January 1st – December 31st).

 Alternative Babylon LIRR Parking Options

-• Other Public Lots: Other public and municipal lots are close, though not guaranteed availability, particularly during peak hours.
+• Other Public Lots: Other public and municipal lots are closed, though not guaranteed availability, particularly during peak hours.

 Accessibility & Special Provisions